-Established in 1950, this third generation French Quarter landmark dishes out the best sandwiches in New Orleans.
-Enjoy a muffaletta with all of its classic fixings.
+Featured on The Food Network and established in 1950, this third generation French Quarter landmark dished out the best sandwiches in New Orleans.
+Enjoy a muffaletta with all of its classic fixings!

 This restaurant was previously a Spanish armory before it started serving classic Creole dishes in an elegant setting.
 We’ll try their house specialty – a beef brisket po-boy served with a Creole sauce with just a touch of horseradish.